Medicare Advantage Plans in Indiana

 Medicare is a Federal program that is only available to U.S. citizens and permanent legal residents who have lived in this country for at least five years.

-In Indiana, you must be eligible for Original Medicare if you want to enroll in a Medicare Advantage plan.
+You must be eligible for Original Medicare if you want to enroll in a Medicare Advantage plan.

 The criteria for eligibility are age or disability.
 Most people who get Medicare in your state are 65 or older.